 The most likely cause of Acute Urticaria is an allergy due to exposure to pets, horses, latex rubber, food such as shellfish, nuts, egg and dairy products or bee and wasp stings.
 Allergies to medication such as antibiotics (penicillin, tetracycline, sulphonamides and cephalosporins), blood pressure pills (ACE inhibitors and diuretics), codeine and aspirin containing pain killers can cause acute urticaria.

-The most common cause for Acute Urticaria in a child will be a viral infection.
+The most common cause for Acute Urticaria in a child will be a viral infection (Viral Urticaria).
 Sometimes viral infections such as glandular fever and hepatitis B, or bacteria (helicobacter, streptococci), fungal and parasitic infections can trigger urticaria in adults.
 Allergic reactions to blood products, transfusions, xray contrast and vaccines have also been implicated.
 Papular urticaria is the medical term for “itchy bumps” or grouped urticarial lesions seen mainly in children and which follow insect bites from midges, fleas and mosquitoes.
 Skeeter Syndrome is an localised allergic skin reaction to proteins from a mosquito bite.

 The cause of Chronic Urticaria is much more difficult to identify it may be inducible or spontaneous.
 The role of true food allergy is hardly ever a significant trigger but food additives such as salicylate, sodium benzoate, sulphites, artificial colourings and nitrites may play a role.
 We often end up diagnosing Chronic Spontaneous Urticaria (previously called Chronic Idiopathic Urticaria) when no cause is identified.
 This condition (which can persist for many years) is due to the production of “auto-antibodies” which in turn attack specific Mast Cells in our skin and tissues causing an enormous release of histamine.